 On the Crash page, scroll down to the list of stack frames for the crashing thread.
 Notice that we didn't quite get our grouping rules correct.
 Our rules have caused the report to be grouped under the function in bold,

 MyConsoleCrasher!_CxxThrowException.
 The function we actually want to group on is

 Crash Page with Stack Frame Expanded

-Once new grouping rules have been applied, navigate to the Summary page to view an overview of the groups the selected database.
-The Summary page provides crash counts for all of the various groups.
-Targeting groups with the highest crash count will generally give teams the best return on their efforts.
-To get more information about the crashes that comprise a specific group, click the link in the Stack Key column to be brought to the Crash Groups page.
+Once new grouping rules have been applied, navigate to the Summary page to view an overview of groups in the selected database.
+The Summary page provides report counts for all of the various groups.
+Targeting groups with the highest report Count will generally give teams the best return on their efforts.
+Another interesting metric to target is Users Affected, which represents the number of unique users that ran into a specific problem during the selected time frame.